DrAdrianDC/dr-adriandc.github.io/index.md

 I have conducted research and work across five countries (**Cuba, Canada, The Netherlands, Germany, and the USA**).
 My work has resulted in multiple peer-reviewed publications in machine learning, quantum chemistry, and computational simulations.

 ### Current Focus: AI for Science
-As a **Scientific Consultant** , I architect end-to-end AI solutions for startups and elite research organizations.
-My recent work includes:
+As a **Scientific AI Consultant** at **ADC Scientific Consulting**, I architect end-to-end AI solutions for venture studios and elite research organizations.

+**Selected Engagement:** **Decimal.health — Venture Studio (AccelerOnc Studio, Moffitt Cancer Center)**
-* **Architecting RAG Search Systems** for the **Moffitt Cancer Center** to optimize discovery in clinical and scientific datasets.
+* **Architected RAG Search Systems** to optimize discovery in clinical and scientific datasets, focusing on high-dimensional data retrieval.
-* **Engineering Robust Data Pipelines** that ensure integrity for LLM-based discovery in high-dimensional data.
-* **Developing Agentic Workflows** using **LangGraph** to automate high-fidelity data ingestion and management.
+* **Developed Agentic Workflows** using **LangGraph** to automate high-fidelity data ingestion and scientific discovery processes.
+* **Engineered Robust Data Pipelines** that ensure data integrity for LLM-based discovery in complex medical and scientific domains.

-My goal is to transform cutting-edge research into practical, robust engineering that drives measurable impact in the scientific community
+My goal is to transform cutting-edge research into practical, robust engineering that drives measurable impact in the scientific community.